reasonml/reasonml.github.io/docs/what-and-why.md

 ## Why Use Reason?

 The powerful typesystem underlying Reason will reduce bugs, increase maintainability, and improve refactorabilty of your code.
-Don't take our word for it, learn about people using Reason in production:
+Learn more about people using Reason in production:

 - [One and a half years of ReasonML in production](https://tech.ahrefs.com/one-and-a-half-years-of-reasonml-in-production-2250cf5ba63b)
 - [Link 2]